 When picking out your meat, first look for 20% fat, 80% lean beef.
 Even if it’s not 100% chuck you’ll find this meat very flavorful.

 If you go to the grocery store, you’ll often see pre-packaged ground beef.
 If this doesn’t specifically say ‘ground chuck’ it’s probably made from mixed trimmings.
-This may not be ideal, but its convenient… what’s most important first is buying in the best fat to lean ratio.
+This may not be ideal, but its convenient… what’s most important first is buying the 80/20 lean to fat ratio.

-Now to make it even better, you want to ensure you’re using only chuck, and you can ask your butcher for coarse ground chuck for burgers.
+To make it even better, ask your butcher for coarse ground chuck for burgers.
 The fat content will vary by the cut of meat that is chosen.
 If it looks too lean you can ask your butcher to add some fat into the chuck they grind for you to get it up to the 20+% fat range.

 Chuck is also the best meat to grind for burgers and you can buy a chuck roast to grind at home.
-Grind it coarsely, using the 1/4″ holes, and only run it once through the grinder.
+First cut up the meat into medium size cubes to make it easy to grind.
+Then grind it coarsely, using the 1/4″ holes, and only run it once through the grinder.
+(I used this grinder from amazon)

 Other Meat Options